VerndaraEmerald/Portfolio/README.md

 # Brief
 Cherissame amis.
 This portfolio compiles all of my assignments and personal projects demonstrative of my technical skills.
+For quick checking, each category has a representatory file on the front page whose brief amount of code I feel is demonstrative of my abilities.
 Categories include:

 * Applied Regression Analysis: Fall 2023 with Dr. Olga Korosteleva at CSULB.
 Uses R, Python, and SAS.
 * Data Analysis with SAS: Fall 2023 with Dr. Olga Korosteleva at CSULB.